gregtatum/spec-cpp/README.md

     ✔ Setting the intHolder in a different lexical scope is fine, as the value is copied.
     ✔ We can't assign a reference to a value in a exterior lexical scope block

+features::misc

+  std::string
+    ✔ String comparison
+    ✔ String view comparison
+  constexpr
+    ✔ The area is computed at compile time.
+    ✔ The area is computed at run time.
+    ✔ The area can be re-computed on changing member values

 features::pointers

   stack values